UltraCart/rest_api_v2_sdk_javascript/docs/CouponApi.md

 var apiInstance = new UltraCartRestApiV2.CouponApi();

-var couponQuery = new UltraCartRestApiV2.CouponQuery(); // CouponQuery | Coupon query
+var coupon_query = new UltraCartRestApiV2.CouponQuery(); // CouponQuery | Coupon query

 var opts = {
-  'limit': 100, // Number | The maximum number of records to return on this one API call.
-(Max 200) 'offset': 0, // Number | Pagination of the record set.
+  '_limit': 100, // Number | The maximum number of records to return on this one API call.
+(Max 200) '_offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
-  'sort': "sort_example", // String | The sort order of the coupons.
+  '_sort': "_sort_example", // String | The sort order of the coupons.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {